mattcar/mattcar.github.io/_posts/2014-11-19-Creating-Your-Own-Ruby-Gem.md

 <p>I'm sure an avid rubyist like yourself has relied heavily on gems created by the community.
 And I'm also sure, being the good person you are, you want to give back to that community!
 Well, good person or not (I don't judge), you can utilize this tutorial to get yourself going.</p>

 <p>Before doing anything else, create a new account at http://rubygems.org (this assumes you don't already have one).
 Remember your password!
-Then, in your terminal, log in with the command: gem push</p>
+Then, in your terminal, log in with the command: 'gem push'.</p>

-<p>If you intend to make an executable gem, make sure you check out the final list</p>
+<p>(If you intend to make an executable gem, make sure you check out the final list)</p>
+<p></p>
 <ol>
 	<li>Choose a name for your gem and then do the following: bundle gem gem_name (not the underscores for spaces)</li>
 	<li>cd into the gem name directory</li>